aionnetwork/aion_pool/README.md

 > The same ideas like from the miner apply when choosing the mining pool operator address(ses) type.

+### Security recommendation
+* Open only configured ports for Stratum and the UI
+* Use a service (like CloudFlare) to protect the server against DDoS attacks

 License
 -------
 Released under the GNU General Public License v2